An adventure of a magical friendship for the whole family

 The sisters join the Totoro’s in helping them grow the magic seeds they’ve planted in their garden. 🌱🌳

 Frightened, they leave urgently to a telephone.
-Finding out their mothers condition isn’t well.
+Finding out their mother’s condition isn’t well.
 They fight with each other and argue.
-Distressed, they begin to feel the weight of their mother possibly dying.
+Distressed, they begin to feel the weight of their mother, possibly dying.
 The thought of that makes Satsuki weak.
-She is unable to contain her emotions and begins to breakdown in front of Nanny.
-Mei notices this and runs away with the hopes of seeing her Mother, taking the corn with her.
+She is unable to contain her emotions and starts to a breakdown in front of Nanny.
+Mei notices this and runs away with the hopes of seeing her mother, taking the corn with her.

-Satsuki, Nanny and the rest of the town begin searching for Mei noticing she’s too young, it’s growing dark and it would take a grown man three hours to arrive at the hospital.
+Satsuki, Nanny, and the rest of the town begin searching for Mei, noticing she’s too young, it’s growing dark, and it would make a grown man three hours to arrive at the hospital.
 Satsuki runs and continues to scream Mei’s name out in hopes of finding her.
-As the entire village has no luck, she enters the grotto where Mei says she saw Totoro.
+As the entire village has no luck, she enters the cave where Mei says she saw Totoro.
 She falls down the hole leading to Totoros belly.
-With no other alternative, she cries in anguish pleading for help.
-Totoro calls upon the cat bus which no one can see appearing on top of the camphor tree.
+With no other alternative, she cries in anguish, pleading for help.
+Totoro calls upon the cat bus, which no one can see appearing on top of the camphor tree.

-The sounds of nature and moment on the water on top leaves falling down, ripples in water, the emphasis on the drops of rain, the reflection of the sun over the vegetables and he unique sounds of the Catbus and Totoro.
-The movement is smooth and each of the sounds are given extra emphasis.
-Totoro’s designs are without a doubt one of the iconic Japanese characters that have become a household name for many families since being illustrated in film format.
+The sounds of nature and moment on the water on top leaves falling, ripples in water, the emphasis on the drops of rain, the reflection of the sun over the vegetables, and the unique sounds of the Catbus and Totoro.
+The movement is smooth, and each of the sounds is given extra emphasis.
+Totoro’s designs are, without a doubt, one of the iconic Japanese characters that have become a household name for many families since being illustrated in film format.

 The famous Catbus with large gleaming lights for eyes that illuminate the horizon. 🐱🚌

-This is one of those movie that has made a mark in the film industry for showing a compelling story of starting somewhere new and unknown as a child, where we all used to embrace out imagination.
+My Neighbor Totoro is one of those movies that has made a mark in the film industry for showing a compelling story of starting somewhere new and unknown as a child, where we all used to embrace out imagination.
 Unaware of their surroundings, the protagonists explore and discover what the world has to offer.
 The acorns represent us as young children and our ability to grow when given the right amount of love and nourishment they will blossom into prosperous trees.